-Opportunities to interact with their medical professionals.
-Tag along to a medical appointment.
-HIPPA prevents medical staff from sharing information with you without your parents’ permission.
-Your parents can sign a release so medical info can be shared with adult children.
+- Opportunities to interact with their medical professionals: Tag along to a medical appointment.
+HIPAA prevents medical staff from sharing information with you without your parents’ permission.
+Your parents can sign a release so that medical info can be shared with their adult children.

-Weight Loss.
-The cause could be serious like cancer, heart failure or depression or it could be related to a lack of energy to cook.
+- Weight Loss: Has your elderly parent lost a significant amount of weight?
+The cause could be serious like cancer, heart failure or depression, or it could be related to a lack of energy to cook.

 If you discover things that concern you, don’t jump to the conclusion that your parent is slipping.
 The changes may be due to drug interactions or depression.
 Take action: